xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 *object-oriented paradigm* is based on objects, which are a structure that contain data or code

-objects are reusable piece of code, like a blueprint, which can have `instances` of it
+objects are reusable pieces of code, like a blueprint, which can have `instances` of it

 considering the "Persons" object, each instance of this object would have the same patern: a name, a surname, an age, etc.

-*i took back the example of the [itop artcle](https://xeylou.fr/posts/itop-tour)*
+*i took back an example from my [combodo itop artcle](https://xeylou.fr/posts/itop-tour)*

 `methods` can be called on the instances to modify them or do a specific action